tomalrussell/nismod_teaching_kit/docs/lecture_13/Lecture_13.1.md

----
-title: Mini-Lecture 13.1 - Introduction to the future needs for infrastructure
+# Mini-Lecture 13.1 - Introduction to the future needs for infrastructure
-keywords:
--   Socio-economic growth
--   Infrastructure needs
--   Future risk
-authors:
--   Jasper Verschuur
----

 In this lecture, an outlook is provided for the need to invest in infrastructure in the near and distant future alongside the main drivers